MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Icon

-This sets the icon that displays within the tab and the dropdown menu.
+This sets the icon that displays within the tab, dropdown menu, jumplist, and tab switcher.

 **Property name:** `icon`

 **Necessity:** Optional

-**Accepts:** File location as a string
+**Accepts:** File location as a string, or an emoji

 ### Hide a profile from the dropdown